Maximal entries of elements in certain matrix monoids: Introduction

+For a generalization of the Calkin-Wilf tree, one can consider a modified generation rule for each vertex $a/b$: its left child is defined by $a/(ua+b)$ and its right child by $(a+vb)/b$.
+Such a tree is called the {\emph{$(u,v)$-Calkin-Wilf tree}} and its vertices are a subset of the vertices of the Calkin-Wilf tree.
+In fact, given $uv>1$, the positive rationals can be partitioned in pairwise disjoint $(u,v)$-Calkin-Wilf trees with roots coming from a special ``orphan" set~\cite{HMST1,HMST2,N2}.

-To reduce some of our calculations and to better organize and present our work, we use a generalization of the Calkin-Wilf tree~\cite{CW} for positive linear fractional transformations (PLFTs) due to Nathanson~\cite{N2}.
-In particular, we will use the matrix version\footnote{We use the term PLFT here as in~\cite{HMST2} since there is a clear isomorphism between the monoid of PLFTs (under function composition) and $GL_2(\mathbb{N}_0)$.
-For a proof of this fact, see~\cite{N2}.} of this tree (see~\cite{CW,HMST1,HMST2,N2} for a more thorough history of this material).
+Another generalization of the Calkin-Wilf tree can be made for rooted trees whose vertices are matrices in $GL_2(\mathbb{N}_0)$ with a generation rule based on matrix multiplication with a pair of fixed matrices $L$ and $R$.
+Nathanson refers to such trees as generalized Calkin-Wilf trees for positive linear transformations\footnote{We also use the term PLFT here since there is a clear isomorphism between the monoid of PLFTs (under function composition) and $GL_2(\mathbb{N}_0)$.
+For a proof of this fact, see~\cite{N2} and~\cite{HMST2}.} (PLTFs)~\cite{N2}.
+In the case where $L=L_u$ and $R=R_v$, we construct the {\emph{PLFT $(u,v)$-Calkin-Wilf tree}}, denoted by $\mathcal{T}^{(u,v)}(M)$, according to the following generation rules: